MessivsRonaldo.net 30 Months On: A Performance Review

 - Added more Google ads above each section on the home page

 These changes have all added to the experience this website provides, but some have been particularly beneficial in increasing the pull this site has to user’s seeking information.
 The Records page and the Calendar Year Stats page receive a particularly large amount of visitors direct from searches.

 The site is still updated manually, which when you consider how much has been added may seem like a nightmare to maintain, but I’ve tried to make it as manageable as possible.
 Data such as the all time stats and most of the record figures are simply set at the start of each season and then added onto the current season totals, so they look after themselves.
 Only at the beginning of each season do these areas require attention.
 And I’m not adverse to putting a bit of effort in once a year!

-In terms of updating the current season totals with each and every game, it’s actually an effortless process these days.
+In terms of updating the current online uk slot games with each and every game, it’s actually an effortless process these days.
 Last December I began a 3-month stretch travelling around New Zealand in a campervan, so I really needed a way of quickly updating the site on-the-go without having to power up the laptop and find some Wifi.